danielmarschall/filter_foundry/Obfuscation.md

 Defined in **ff.h**, implemented in **obfusc.c**:

+    // Implements Obfusc V5 on Windows and Obfusc V4 on MacOS.
-    // Only implements V5.
-Returns a seed that needs to be stored in the executable code. unsigned int obfusc(PARM_T* pparm);
+    // Returns a seed that needs to be stored in the executable code. uint32_t obfusc(PARM_T* pparm);

     // In V1+V2: Seed is hardcoded
     // In V3:    Seed is in PARM (field "unknown2")
     // In V4+V5: Seed is in the program code and will me modified with a binary search+replace void deobfusc(PARM_T* pparm);